StyXman/pefan/README.md

   -F SPLIT_CHAR, --split-char SPLIT_CHAR
                         The field delimiter.
 This implies [-a|--split].
   -i, --ignore-empty    Do not print empty lines.
+  -l LOGFILE, --logfile LOGFILE
+                        Also log lines to a file.
   -M MODULE_SPEC, --import MODULE_SPEC
                         Import modules before runing any code.
 MODULE_SPEC can be MODULE or MODULE,NAME,...
 The latter uses the 'from